 The Grand Trunk Double hammock does it all, and does it well.
 It is very spacious, comfortable, lightweight, and built of high-stretch parachute nylon.
 The hammock comes ready to go with included accessory cord and carabiners, is available in fun colors, and consequently earned our Top Pick award for best double hammock.
-This model is the longest, at 10' 5", is a versatile option, can be taken anywhere, and is a good place to start if interested in hammock camping.If you are looking for an introduction to hammock camping and don't want to shell out big bucks, try the Grand Trunk Ultralight, our Best Buy winner which retails for under $20.
+This model is the longest, at 10' 5", is a versatile option, can be taken anywhere, and is a good place to start if interested in hammock camping.If you are looking for an introduction to hammock camping and don't want to shell out big bucks, try the Grand Trunk Ultralight, our Best Buy winner which.
 If you are looking for a lightweight model to shed pack weight, we recommend the Grand Trunk Nano 7, our Top Pick for ultralight hammock camping.

 Grand Trunk Double Review